Playing with Spellbinders BetterPress System

 For the card on the right, I placed the plate in the corner on the chase. then followed the same steps above.
 After getting my florals on both corners, I moved the plate to the opposite corner on the chase and repeated the steps so that in the end, I’d have florals on all 4 corners.

-Check out this post too → Use up those Pattern Papers with a Pop-up Box Card
+Check out this post too → Strips of Ink Drops with Craft Consortium Pattern Papers

 Now, I was blown away when I looked at my card panels.
 The texture and final images are incredible!
 So, I could’ve left my florals alone, they are beautiful without coloring but I decided to go with my Zig Clean Color Markers which I have used in ages.
 It was the best fun, this cotton paper just took to the colors effortessly and I really liked watercoloring.